ericmjl/thesis/introduction.md

 ## Phylogenies

 The evolutionary history of the influenza virus can be visualized using phylogenies.
 Phylogenetic trees are a reconstruction of the life history of a virus, and is based on two core concepts in evolutionary biology: common ancestry and descent with modification.

-Phylogenetic inference is core to this thesis, thus I will outline the usual methods in more detail here.
-In the history of phylogenetic inference, there have been three major advances:
+There have been three major advances in the history of inference of phylogenies using gene sequence data:

 1. Maximum parsimony (non-statistical reconstruction)
 2. Maximum likelihood (statistical point estimation of a tree)
 3. Bayesian inference (statistical reconstruction of ensemble of trees).

+### Maximum Parsimony

+Maximum parsimony methods

 <!-- to be continued, lots of detail needs to go inside here that I need continuous time to read up on -->